cue-lang/cue/doc/ref/spec.md

 All other identifiers are not exported.

-An identifier that starts with the underscore "_" is not emitted in any data output.
+An identifier that starts with the underscore "_" is not emitted in any data output and treated as a definition for that purpose.
 Quoted labels that start with an underscore are emitted, however.
 <!-- END REPLACE -->